gengstrand/clojure-news-feed/README.md

 news feed microservice in Scala on Vert.x

+### feed 12

+news feed microservice in Scala on Play

 ### solr

 The supporting directory structure and configuration files needed to augment an instance of Solr to support keyword search capability for the news feed on outbound activity.